zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_UPF_EBPF.md

 <br/>

-In previous tutorials, we were using the `oai-spgwu-tiny` implementation UPF.
-That implementation has limited throughput capacity and is a pure SW solution.

-Moreover in this tutorial, we are going to integrate OAI 5G core with an UPF implementation that uses the eBPF kernel technology.

 The testbed is composed of four main machines defined as follow:
   - `OAI-5G-CN`: This machine is used to host the the OAI 5G Core Control plane composed of functions: `SMF/AMF/NRF/PCF/UDM/AUSF` and a `MySQL`.
   - `OAI-UPF-eBPF`: This machine is hosting the OAI UPF, it has three interfaces one is used for the management and N4 interface and the two others for the N3 and N6 interfaces.
-  - `Amarisoft-gNB`: This is the Amarisoft gNodeB
+  - `OAI-gNB`: This is the OAI gNodeB
-  - `OAI-EXT-DN`: This machine is used as an external gateway it does the Source Natwork Address Translation (SNAT).
+  - `OAI-EXT-DN-GW`: This machine is used as an external gateway to do SNAT and Bridge.

-In addition to that, we are using the quectel UE that will generate the the user traffic.
+In addition to that, we are using a quectel as a COTS UE to generate a user traffic.

+### ii.
+UPF Docker Container Deployment
+To be continued ...

 ---------------------------------------------------------------------------------------------------------------------
 ## 4. Pre-requisites
 ### i.
-5G CN pre-requisites
+5G CN Pre-requisites
 Create a folder where you can store all the result files of the tutorial and later compare them with our provided result files, we recommend creating exactly the same folder to not break the flow of commands afterwards.

 <!---